v-yadli/emacs-term-toggle/README.md

 ![Screenshot:](term-toggle.png)

-Term-toggle lets you toggle console, either terminal or eshell on and off in a with a key shortcut.
+Term-toggle lets you toggle console, either terminal or eshell, on and off with a key shortcut.
 The console will be opened in the current buffer's default directory.

 ## Install